Oasis Academy Henderson Avenue

 Humility - which helps our pupils to remain grounded and equal, rather than superior, to others.

-Joy - which helps our pupils to experience the happiness of the journey rather than rushing
+Joy - which helps our pupils to experience the happiness of the journey rather than rushing towards a destination.

 Honesty - which helps our pupils to develop integrity.